-GIANTS is an oral storytelling performance project created and performed by Alice Fernbank (Scotland) and Svend Engh (Denmark), with live performances and storytelling workshops.
+GIANTS is an oral storytelling performance project created and performed by Alice Fernbank (Scotland) and Svend Engh (Denmark).
+It includes live performances with musicians, and storytelling workshops for adults and children.

-We are two very tall storytellers on a quest to find out what it is to be gigantic through the myths and legends that tell the stories of giants.
-Our performance is a collection of Celtic and Nordic myths and folktales, woven together with accompaniment from musicians who are local to every performance.
+We are two very tall storytellers on a quest to find out what it is to be gigantic through the myths and legends that tell stories of giants.
+Our performance is a collection of Celtic and Nordic myths and folktales, performed with musicians who are local to every performance.

-We will perform GIANTS at Taproot Festival on the Isle of Lismore from 14th to 17th September 2017.
+We performed both the adult and the children’s version of GIANTS at Taproot Festival on the Isle of Lismore from 14th to 17th September 2017.
+We also led a GIANTS workshop for the children of the island.

 We are working with International Storyteller Jan Blake who is our mentor as we craft the piece.
 We will also be working with Scottish folk musician Mairi Campbell, with whom we’ll explore and expand the musical potential of the piece.